 3. Cross-journey communication

-As part of an optimized customer journey, marketers require the ability to conduct a single, holistic journey conversation with each individual.
+As part of an omnichannel customer journey, marketers require the ability to conduct a single, holistic conversation with each individual.
 Take, for example, a customer who has just received a positive communication from a brand because they appeared to be in a 'loyalty behavior' stage of their journey.

 However, they received this message shortly after emailing the company to complain about a recent purchase.
 The customer, understandably, is confused to the point where any positive intent from the original message is negated, and they might even be moved to make a second complaint about the perceived ignorance of the customer’s negative feelings towards the brand.

-This is an incident where a customer has ‘fallen through the cracks’ between touchpoints, a situation that could have been avoided with cross-journey communication, where one important behavioral action can alter the rest of the journey appropriately and leave the customer with a positive impression of the brand.
+This is an incident where a customer has ‘fallen through the cracks’ between touchpoints, a situation that could have been avoided with cross-journey communication, where one important piece of behavioral data can alter the rest of the journey, in real-time, and leave the customer with a more positive impression of their experience.

 Cross-journey communication is like applying a metaphorical sticky note to a customer classed within a microsegment.
-As they progress through their customer journey (or journeys), a record can be made at any touchpoint, on any channel, allowing marketers to monitor their behavior and shape future communications.
-In other words, a Single Customer View can be created that will be referred to and leveraged in future to ensure that only appropriate, targeted communications reach the customer.
+As they progress through their customer journey (or journeys), a label and time-stamp can be made at any touchpoint, on any channel, allowing marketers to monitor their behavior and shape future communications.

-This might lead to them receiving a specific piece of creative or being delivered personalized content next time they visit your website, decide what time of day they receive an email, or even dictate that they receive fewer, or no communications at all.
+This might lead to them receiving a specific offer, or being delivered dynamically personalized content the next time they visit your website.
+The data can also help you to decide what time of day they receive an email, or even dictate that they receive fewer, or no communications at all.

 Adopting modern marketing techniques